Master of Science in Engineering Management

 To qualify for admission to graduate programs, applicants must meet the following criteria:

-• A bachelor’s degree from an accredited higher education institution.
+• A bachelor’s degree in engineering and related subjects from an accredited higher education institution.

 • A minimum GPA of 2.75 (B-) or equivalent.
 Applicants with a GPA between 2.5 and 2.74 must have at least one year of relevant work experience in their chosen field of study.